jasmineiris/cs177_Iro/README.md

 #### Evan Morrison

+- functional spec
-- writing and copy-editing
+- misc writing & copy-editing in other sections
-    - overview
-    - requirements
-    - user characteristics
-    - game objectives
 - git troubleshooting & assistance with more advanced git commands
 - markdown formatting